gokulm/BoltOn/docs/requestor.md

 * `StopwatchInterceptor`
 <br> This interceptor logs the time that a request enters and exits the pipeline.
 This interceptor is enabled by default as `IRequest` implements `IEnableInterceptor<StopwatchInterceptor>` interface.

-* `UnitOfWorkInterceptor`
+* `TransactionInterceptor`
-<br> This interceptor starts a transaction with an isolation level based on the interface like IQuery or ICommand etc., (mentioned above) that the request implements.
-This interceptor is enabled only if the request implements `IEnableInterceptor<UnitOfWorkInterceptor>` interface. `ICommand` and `IQuery` interfaces implement `IEnableInterceptor<UnitOfWorkInterceptor>`.
+<br> This interceptor starts a transaction with an isolation level set in the request class.
+This interceptor is enabled only if the request implements `IEnableTransaction` interface.

 You could create an interceptor by implementing `IInterceptor` interface, like [this](../optional/#interceptor).
 If you want to control the execution of an interceptor based on the incoming request, you can make the request implement `IEnableInterceptor<TInterceptor>` and add a check something like this: